-1.3 The Electromagnet Shooting System The shooting system is based on an electromagnet with a high impulsive force.
+1.3 The Electromagnet shooting system

+The shooting system is based on an electromagnet with a high impulsive force.
 As depicted in Fig. 4, it consists of a solenoid, an electromagnet core, a shooting rod, a capacitor, and a DC motor.
 The shooting rod can be adjusted in height to allow for different shooting modes, namely lob shot and ground pass.
 Two modes are realized using the DC motor to pull the hinge of the shooting rod to different positions.
 Firstly, the electromagnet core is rearward located within the solenoid and the capacitor is charged.
 When the shooting action is activated, the rod will be adjusted according to the selected mode.
 Then the control circuit board will switch on the solenoid by discharging the capacitor, thus producing a strong electromagnetic force to push forward the rod.
 The rod then strikes the ball and delivers momentum to it.
-After the shooting is finished, the core will be pulled back to its initial position by an elastic string, and the capacitor will be recharged again and wait for the next shooting action.
-In addition, we incline the electromagnet so that the electromagnet core can go back to the initial position more easily.
+After the shooting is finished, the core will slide back to its initial position, and the capacitor will be recharged again for the next shooting action.
+In addition, we incline the electromagnet core can go back to the initial position more easily.
 Therefore, this system is simple yet capable of various shooting angles.